justinlee007/CarND-Vehicle-Detection/README.md

 ###1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+####Project Improvements
+I didn't complete the challenge of combining the advanced lane-finding with the vehicle detection.
+It would be cool to get that working!

+It seemed like the white Lexus didn't get tracked as it moved farther down the road from the vehicle.
+I would like to continue refining the HOG sub-sampling a bit more to implement multiple scales at different y-start/y-stop and x-start/x-stop window sets.
+Combined with a more sophisticated heatmap cache mechanism (like multiple deques per scale-level) may allow for tracking further down the road.

+Also, to stabilize the bounding boxes, I should save the previous box coordinates and average them.
+This would make the boxes much less jumpy.

+Finally, there are also some false positives on the other side of traffic.
+In one instance, it seems to track another car, but in another case, it looks like it's tracking a tree.
+For both situations, limiting the sub-sampling x-axis range might reduce these false positives.
+I'm also curious about how undistorting the image (like in project 4) might reduce false positives.

+####Failure points
+When two vehicles that were being tracked got close to one another, they became one larger bounding box.
+Tracking obscured objects causes this model to fail.

+Also, the training data may not contain examples of all possible cars that might be encountered.
+Some cars might have edges or colors that don't fit any features that were extracted from the training data.
+In that case, the model would fail to recognize the car.

+####Reflection

+This project was one of my favorites because the presentations, lectures, quizes and rubric seemed much more refined.
+It was easier to consume the content and easier to implement the project.

+I think this can be implemented using deep-learning and many students want to shy away from traditional CV modelling, but it's important to be familiar with current industry practices.